 For instance, if you want to monitor the CPUs of your server, select the Idle CPU option and choose the period of time from one hour all the way back to six months later.

 Once you do that, the graph shows you exactly what your server was performing.
 For the CPUs example, the higher the graph means the server is less consumed.
 If it is consistently below 10 to 20%, consider increasing your server size to add more CPU cores.

 New Relic is an application performance management (APM) tool used for application monitoring.
 It offers real-time insights into your application’s performance and reliability so you can monitor all your applications inside the server on the New Relic platform.

 Setting up New Relic APM on a server will activate monitoring of all your applications available on that server.

-Changing the settings on this tab for those who don’t know what these settings are, may break your web app’s functioning.
-But for developers, it’s a great feature that makes the control of the server very easy.
+Changing the settings on this tab for those who don’t know what these settings are, may cause issues or break your web server functions.
+But for developers, it’s a great feature that makes the control of the server so easy.

-From there, you can control (start-restart-stop-purge-disable) several important services for your application such as Apache, Nginx, MySQL, etc.
+From there, you can control “start, restart, stop, purge, and disable“ several important services for your application such as Apache, Nginx, MySQL, etc.